midtown-ai/glossary/glossary/a.md

  See also [A], ...

+# Asynchronous Neural Network

+ In a true parallel system, in which each neuron is operating independently of the others.

+ In an asynchronous approach, each neuron is constantly scanning its inputs and fires whenever the sum of its weight inputss exceed its threshold (or whatever its output function specifies)

+ See also [A], [Synchronous Neural Network]

 # Atari Learning Environment

  The Atari Learning Environment (ALE) is an open-source software platform developed for research in reinforcement learning (RL).
 It is built upon the popular Atari 2600 video game console, which provides a diverse set of game environments for RL agents to interact with.
 ALE allows researchers to develop and evaluate RL algorithms by providing a standardized interface and a collection of Atari 2600 games as benchmark tasks.